 # Salesforce bulk operations

 Salesforce supports capabilities for bulk data load.
-Workato uses the bulk API 2.0 to support the loading of data in bulk from a CSV file into Salesforce.
+Workato uses both the bulk V1.0 and bulk API 2.0 (opens new window) to support the loading of data in bulk from a CSV file into Salesforce.
 Supported operations are:

 - Create objects in bulk via CSV file

 - Update objects in bulk via CSV file

 - Upsert objects in bulk via CSV file

 - Retry objects bulk job in Salesforce via CSV file

 - Search records in bulk using SOQL query

 Users are recommended to use the bulk v2.0 actions as far as possible: they are more efficient and help batch records quickly and more effectively.
 This generally translates to less burden on the Salesforce org's bulk API limits.